 Finding the right cleaner or cleaning service can feel like mission impossible, especially with the global pandemic bringing cleaning to the forefront of everyone's minds.

-As the demand for cleaners increase, I wrote this in the hope some may glean some practical tips on finding a cleaner and what to ask and look out for in a cleaning service.
+The demand for cleaners are increasing, so we put together a rough guide and some practical tips on finding a cleaner and what to ask and look out for in a cleaning service.

 - Don’t start looking when you’re desperate.
 Where possible, give yourself time to get in the quotes and speak to the different cleaning services.
 This is especially important for holiday let owners, I strongly advise you to start teeing up your cleaners for the following season just as soon as the current one ends.
 These cleaners get snapped up and locked down very quickly.

 - Look for a domestic cleaner towards the end of September beginning of October.
 Lots of cleaners are laid off after the holiday season has ended, if it’s worked carefully and you show flexibility you will probably be able to keep your cleaner when the new season starts up again the following April.